 Then came the strangest tale of all.
 In 1971 a container ship bound for Singapore sank in the vicinity of the island.
 There were only two survivors, who were both dehydrated and delirious by the time they were rescued three days later.

 One of the men never spoke again, and died five years later in a hospital in Delhi.
 But the other man had a bizarre story to tell.
 Frightened and confused, he was unwilling at first to relive his experience.
 But gradually, piece by piece, his story emerged.

 "Hungry, insatiable gurgling noise"

 He spoke of a sudden, unexpected whirlpool that had sprung up from nowhere, and rapidly dragged the ship to its doom.
 It was the work of some strange and terrible monster, he was sure.
 He described the horrifying roar it had made, the hungry, insatiable gurgling noise as the ship was pulled beneath the waves, and then the loud, abrupt 'pop' as it disappeared all together.

 Roar, roar, gurgle, gurgle, pop.

-Clinton Parkes was intrigued, and after seven years of fund raising, collecting used stamps and hiring out his backside to deviants, he finally managed to raise the funds to mount an expedition.
+Clinton Parkes was intrigued, and after seven years of fundraising, collecting used stamps and hiring out his backside to deviants, he finally managed to raise the money to mount an expedition.
 He assembled a team of experts from a number of different fields, including botanists, zoologists, gas fitters and electricians.
 They landed on Crispin's Isle in the spring of 1979 and made a startling discovery: not only did the rogue appliances survive - they actually thrived.

-Parkes' most remarkable discovery was when he finally identified the deadly whirlpool that had sucked the container ship to a watery grave all those years ago, and so sparked his interest - a powerful waste disposal unit lying in a deep underwater trench, feeding on whatever marine life it could suck into its powerful gullet.
+Parkes' most remarkable discovery was when he finally identified the deadly whirlpool that had sucked the container ship to a watery grave all those years ago: a powerful waste disposal unit lying in a deep underwater trench, feeding on whatever marine life it could suck into its powerful gullet.